 Following the comprehensive self-study evaluation team site visit in 2002, the Accrediting Commission reaffirmed the accreditation of Lassen Community College in June 2002, identified three recommendations that the college needed to address and requested that the college complete a progress report in March 2004.
-The Commission accepted the progress report in June 2004 and a focused midterm report in June 2005 and requested a progress report be submitted by March 2006 documenting progress on two of the original recommendations identified in 2002.
+The Commission accepted the progress report in June 2004 and a focused midterm report in June 2005 and requested a progress report by March 2006 documenting progress on two of the 2002 recommendations.

 The Commission took action June 2006, subsequently placing the college on warning status and required a Special Visit, which occurred July 2006.
 The Commission letter identified a concern "that the institution appears to be pursuing a course of action that will place it in non-compliance with Eligibility Requirements".
-Subsequently in August 2006, the Commission forwarded twenty-one specific recommendations provided by the special visiting team and requested a progress report by November 15, 2006.
+Subsequently in August 2006, the Commission forwarded twenty-one specific recommendations and requested a progress report by November 15, 2006.

 In January 2007, the Commission took action to accept the progress report, placed the college on probation status and requested a progress report by March 15, 2007, addressing the remaining seventeen recommendations.
 A special visit occurred May 3, 2007.
-In June 2007, the Commission accepted the progress report, special visit report and took action to continue the college on probation status and requested a progress report by October 15, 2007, addressing the remaining ten of the original twenty-one recommendations from 2006.
+In June 2007, the Commission accepted the progress and special visit reports and took action to continue the college on probation requesting a progress report by October 15, 2007, addressing the remaining ten of the original twenty-one recommendations.
 A special visit occurred on October 29, 2007.

 In January 2008, the Commission accepted the progress report, special visit report and took action to continue the college on probation status and requested a progress report by October 15, 2008, addressing the remaining seven of the original twenty-one recommendations.
 During the previous two years in addition addressing the specific recommendations provided by the Commission, the college had also completed the scheduled 2008 Application for Reaffirmation of Accreditation (self-study).
 The evaluation team visit occurred March 10-13, 2008.

 In June 2008, The Commission reviewed the institutional self-study and the evaluation team report and took action to continue the college on probation status and requested a follow-up report by October 15, 2008, addressing the remaining five of the original twenty-one recommendations, while adding three additional recommendations.
 The evaluation team visit occurred October 16, 2008.

-In January 2009, the Commission reviewed the follow-up report and the evaluation team report and took action to remove the college from probation, placed the college on warning status, and requested a followup report by March 15, 2009, addressing the remaining three (Institutional Planning and Decision-Making, Student Learning Outcomes, and Institutional Research) of the original twenty-one recommendations.
+In January 2009, the Commission reviewed the follow-up report and the evaluation team report and took action to remove the college from probation, placed the college on warning status, and requested a follow-up report by March 15, 2009, addressing the remaining three (Institutional Planning and Decision-Making, Student Learning Outcomes, and Institutional Research) of the original twenty-one recommendations.
 The evaluation team visit occurred March 31, 2009.
 In June 2009, the Commission accepted the follow-up report and the evaluation team report and took action to continue the college on warning status, and requested a follow-up report by October 15, 2009, addressing the remaining two (Institutional Planning & Decision-Making and Student Learning Outcomes) of the original twenty-one recommendations.
 The evaluation team visit occurred November 6, 2009.

-In January 2010, the Commission accepted the follow-up report, removed the college from warning status, and reaffirmed accreditation of the college.
-This midterm report addresses the eight recommendations forwarded by the Commission in June 2008 as a result of the comprehensive self-study and evaluation team visit.
+In January 2010, the Commission accepted the follow-up report, removed the college from warning status and reaffirmed accreditation.
+This mid-term report addresses the Commission's June 2008 recommendations and the institutions 2008 Self Study planning agenda.